cyniclimbu/rootShell/README.md

 rootShell
 =========
 All gems used in this project belongs to their respective owners.
-List.
 =========
 Colored (1.2)
 Highline (1.6.21)